 My natural constipation relief guide can give you further insight.

-One type of fatty acid, called eicosapentaenoic acid (EPA) improves blood circulation in the brain.
+One type of fatty acid, called eicosapentaenoic acid (EPA) is known to improve blood circulation in the brain.

 We need more research.
 Offering your child sources of plant fats and fish is unlikely to harm him and we have plenty of evidence for other health benefits.

-Generally, research shows that supplementing with a blend of both EPA and DHA may be effective.
-Higher dosage levels of EPA in the blend is preferred.
+Generally, research shows that supplementing with a blend of both EPA and DHA may be effective at optimizing overall function in the child with ADHD.
+Higher dosage levels of EPA in the fish oil blend is preferred.

 Again, research is evolving and not conclusive at this time.